 The programme is aimed at those who wish to proceed to higher-level academic research, and/or those interested in work with governmental and non-governmental organisations related to risk management, aid and development.

 The programme is a one year full-time (two years part-time) course of study, taught through lectures and supervised independent research.

-A further 40 cp of optional units are taken from this list:
+A further 40 cp of units are taken from this list of options:

 You will undertake supported research activity and skills development through two units (January-April, 50 cp):